 - Head of Small Run-Off Firms (SMF26) (small, run-off insurance firms)

-Individuals performing these SMF and other SMFs required by the FCA (eg Compliance Oversight (SMF16), Money Laundering Reporting Officer (MLRO) (SMF17) and the Limited Scope Function (SMF29)) should only be furloughed as a measure of last resort.
+Individuals performing these SMF and other SMFs required by the FCA, eg Compliance Oversight (SMF16) and Money Laundering Reporting Officer (MLRO) (SMF17) should only be furloughed as last resort.

 But firms should think carefully about the risks and unintended consequences of furloughing non-mandatory SMFs.
 In particular, those who are key to their business continuity during this period.